-Now, the notations introduced above, while systematic, are also quite burdening.
-Fortunately, it's very natural to have them relaxed at a few places.
-First, in view of our motivation in defining the three-cone structure, which is to understand second microlocalization for the three-body structure, one should be tempted to compare (\ref{covector fields 1}) with (\ref{three-body covector fields}) resp. (\ref{covector fields 4}) with (\ref{three-body covector fields from the other direction}), and the coordinates are connected by
+Now, the notations introduced above, while systematic, are quite burdening.
+So it is very natural to have them relaxed at a few places.
+First, in view of our motivation for defining the three-cone structure, which is to understand second microlocalization for the three-body structure, one should be tempted to compare (\ref{covector fields 1}) with (\ref{three-body covector fields}) and (\ref{covector fields 4}) with (\ref{three-body covector fields from the other direction}).
+These coordinates are related by